Appletreewick

-Appletreewick (traditionally pronounced AP-trik, /en/) is a village and civil parish in the county of North Yorkshire, England, 6.5 mi north-east of Skipton, 7 mi from Skipton railway station and 16 mi from Leeds Bradford International Airport.
+Appletreewick (traditionally pronounced AP-trik, /en/) is a village and civil parish in the district and county of North Yorkshire, England, 7 mi north-east of Skipton.

 Appletreewick is in Wharfedale in the Yorkshire Dales, a popular place for visitors, especially in the summer months, on the banks of the River Wharfe.

 The civil parish includes the hamlet of Skyreholme and the western end of the village of Greenhow.
 The parish also includes Parcevall Hall, Stump Cross Caverns, the eastern part of Grimwith Reservoir and extensive areas of moorland north and east of the village.
 Barden Fell is a grouse moor belonging to the Bolton Abbey Estate, and Simon's Seat is a prominent rock outcrop to the north of Barden Fell.
 The civil parish had a population of 218 at the 2011 Census.

 Until 1974 it was part of the West Riding of Yorkshire.
-From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the Craven District, it is now administered by the unitary North Yorkshire Council.